-It’s time to see in the New Year in style!
+It’s time to get festive for Christmas and then see in the New Year in style.
 So, make sure your fridge is stocked with champagne, and keep things interesting with a cocktail or two.
 Here’s our roundup of the best champagne cocktails to sip on in celebration of the festive season.
 If you’re planning a NYE at home, these are sure to elevate your evening.

 Champagne Cocktail Recipes

 Little Red Riding Hood

 Berries and champagne is always a good idea.